Our ProgramWe create a path to social and academic growth.

 At The Burkard School, we believe that understanding the underlying psychological drivers for your child’s behavior is key to unlocking his best self.
 Our Director of Social Emotional Learning, a Licensed Marriage and Family Therapist, works closely with our behavior specialists and our advising psychologists to tailor an intervention plan that is nuanced and targeted.

-Surrounded by a structured and supportive environment, motivated by positive reinforcement and specialists that understand how to get the best from each child, your child can become the regulated, confident student he knew he could be.
+Surrounded by a structured and supportive environment, motivated by positive reinforcement and specialists that understand how to get the best from each child, your child can become the regulated, confident student they knew they could be.

 Mastering lifelong skills